AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-05-0.md

 ## Asset management

-- When creating an asset inside an existing DAM folder (with one or more space characters in its `node name`), a duplicate folder with the same name is created, and the asset is saved there instead of its original location.
+- Creating a topic in a DAM folder with spaces in its name incorrectly creates a duplicate folder where spaces are replaced by hyphens, and the topic is saved there instead of the original folder.
 (GUIDES-41938)
 - During first-time translation of large maps, empty XML files are created for the destination language, leading to increased server load and slower performance.
 (GUIDES-41613)
 - In DB-based environments, valid internal DITA links appear as broken links in **Asset Properties**, even though they work correctly in the Editor and in published output.
 (GUIDES-35048)

 ## Publishing

 - When changes to an output preset in a Folder profile are applied to existing maps, the saved **Publish Context** for the AEM Sites preset is reset.
 (GUIDES-38377)
-- The trademark symbol `(&reg;)` is not rendered in cover page of Native PDF output when `tm` element is used within the title of a map or bookmap.
+- The trademark symbol (&reg;) does not render on the cover page of the Native PDF output when the `tm` element is used within the title of a map or bookmap.
 (GUIDES-28832)
 - When publishing a map using a Native PDF template, the **Map title** does not include content from the child elements used within the map `title`, and the corresponding content filtering is not applied to the title.(GUIDES-33730)
 - Cross-map peer links in AEM Sites output fail to resolve when they point to a `topicref` that uses `chunk="to-content"`.
 (GUIDES-37873)
 - During publishing, files associated with DITAVAL-based flagging are moved to a new system-generated folder instead of remaining in their expected relative location in the output.
 (GUIDES-37564)